graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/targetting_tf2.rst

   which means that during training the gradients will be reduced across replicas.

-It is a substitute for the Keras Sequentual class, when only a single IPU is used for training.
+It is a substitute for the Keras Sequential class, when only a single IPU is used for training.
 For a high performance multi-IPU solution use the ``PipelinedModel`` described below.